 - Do not use white font.
 You should avoid using white font along with white cell fill to hide elements.
 If you want to hide something, always use grouping of rows or columns.
 In this way, the user clearly sees that there is something hidden and can expand the group to view it as required.

 - Do not use defined names excessively.
 Some people believe than naming every calculation row in the model is a good practice.
 In reality, not only this is time consuming during development, but also makes the model extremely difficult to review.
 The user of such a model would need to trace precedents of every formula in order to understand where it refers to.

 - Consider putting summary rows above calculations.
 You may prefer putting summary rows above your main calculation rows: in this way one label could serve both as a heading and a summary.
-If you do that, you should change the grouping settings accordingly, i.e. untick the "Summary rows below details" option on Data > Group and Outline > Setting.
-In Excel 2007 this option can be found by clicking on a little arrow pointing down and right on the Outline group under the Data tab of the ribbon.
+If you do that, you should change the grouping settings accordingly, i.e. untick the "Summary rows below details" option by clicking on a little arrow pointing down and right on the Outline group under the Data tab of the ribbon.

 - Consider using special tools like Arixcel Explorer.
 They can be extremely helpful for navigating through formulae in the model and making sure that their logic is right.